luispuerto/luispuerto-net/_posts/2018-05-11-installing-r-with-homebrew-with-all-the-capabilities.md

 $ brew tap sethrfore/r-srf
 ```

-Actually, you can avoid this step since Seth's formulae have the same name as Homebrew Core ones we are forced to install them using the full name of the tap in combination with the formula name.
+Actually, you can avoid this step since Seth's formulae have the same name as Homebrew Core's one we are forced to install them using the full name of the tap in combination with the formula name.

 If you don't have [Xquartz](https://www.xquartz.org) already installed in your system you can install with: